MicrosoftDocs/mixed-reality/enthusiast-guide/reverbG2-faq.md

 - Make sure that you have the most recent drivers installed for your headset and your USB controller.
 - Make sure you are using a Microsoft USB driver.
 There should be a “Microsoft” in the name of the "eXtensible Host Controller" device.
 - Try plugging the cable into a different USB-3.0 port on your computer.
 (Try USB Type-C and Type-A ports)
-- Use the included USB C to A adapter included to try different ports.
+- Use the included USB C to A adapter to try different ports.
 - Try plugging the headset in through a USB Hub to your computer.

 > [!NOTE]